T1ckbase/zed-vscode-default-dark-modern/README.md

 > [!WARNING]
-> Still incomplete — some colors are missing.
+> Still incomplete, some colors are missing.

 ### Theme Comparison